Insight, advice, news and chit chat

 I’ve made this mistake more than once.

 You know someone’s not the right fit.
 But they’re nice.
 They try hard.
-You don’t want to hurt them.
+I love nice people and hard workers!

-Here’s the truth: Keeping someone in the wrong role hurts them too.
+But the hard truth I’ve learned, the hard way is: Keeping someone in the wrong role hurts them too.

 They feel it.
 They know.
 And staying longer just makes it harder.